Thursday, March 31, 2016

 Helsinki premiere: 15.12.1972 Capitol, released by: Kosmos-Filmi – telecast: 8.7.1985 MTV1 – vhs: 1988 Capitol Video – dvd: 2007 Finnkino (the Ruscico edition with Finnish subtitles) – VET 81193 – K16

 The project was launched in 1961, and the principal photography took place from September 1964 to November 1965.
-After the 1966 Dom Kino screening the film was shelved in Russia and first released in 1971.
+After the 1966 Dom Kino screening the film was shelved in Russia and only released in 1971.
 A truly wide release took place in 1987.

 Loc: Nerl River (the hot air balloon, the feast), Vladimir (the last judgment) / Suzdal (the bell), and the Pskov region (Pskov, Izborsk, Pechory).